 NDV strains were originally classified into three virulence groups by chicken embryo inoculation as virulent (velogenic), moderately virulent (mesogenic), or as low virulence (lentogenic).
 For regulatory purposes, this classification system was modified so that velogenic and mesogenic viruses are now classified as virulent NDV, the cause of ND, and lentogenic viruses are the low virulence NDV that is used in the manufacturing of the vaccines.
 The most severe strain of the virus is called viscerotropic velogenic Newcastle disease (VVND), which is often referred to as 'Exotic Newcastle Disease'.

-The most characteristic signs of ND that occurs in chickens are manifested as a result of central nervous system dysfunction.
-These signs include:
+Clinical signs vary depending on the system affected.
+Some virus strains attack the nervous system, others the respiratory, or digestive system.
+The most characteristic signs of ND in chickens are manifested as a result of central nervous system dysfunction, which consist of:

 - Incoordinated (ataxia) walk and movements, where affected birds may be seen stumbling frequently, and appear to lack proper balance.